 - the amount needed for the activity to proceed - an amount in line with past precedents - an amount in line with suggested funding alternatives - an amount that reflects the level of fit with general and strategic criteria

-If members of the Subcommittee require more information on applications prior to the grants meeting, they can contact the Grants Team, who will do their best to get this ready in time for the meeting.
+If members of the Subcommittee require more information on applications prior to the grants meeting, they can contact the Funding team.

 5. Conclusion